josephg/egwalker-paper/reg-text.typ

 For example, a relay server could store and forward messages from one replica to the others, or replicas could use a peer-to-peer gossip protocol.
 We make no timing assumptions and can tolerate arbitrary network delay, but we assume replicas are non-Byzantine.

-One of the properties that the collaboration algorithm must satisfy is _convergence_: any two replicas that have seen the same set of operations must be in the same state, even if the operations arrived in a different order.
+A key property that the collaboration algorithm must satisfy is _convergence_: any two replicas that have seen the same set of operations must be in the same state (i.e., a text consisting of the same sequence of characters), even if the operations arrived in a different order at each replica.
-If we assume that every non-crashed replica eventually receives every operation, the algorithm achieves _strong eventual consistency_ @Shapiro2011.
+If the underlying broadcast protocol ensures that every non-crashed replica eventually receives every operation, the algorithm achieves _strong eventual consistency_ @Shapiro2011.
-Our algorithm also satisfies the _strong list specification_, a formal specification of collaborative text editing @Attiya2016.

 == Event graphs

-We represent the editing history of a document as an _event graph_, which is a directed acyclic graph (DAG) in which every node is an _event_ consisting of an operation and a unique ID.
+We represent the editing history of a document as an _event graph_, which is a directed acyclic graph (DAG) in which every node is an _event_ consisting of an operation (insert or delete a character), a unique ID, and a set of IDs of its _parent nodes_.
-When the graph contains an edge from event $a$ to event $b$ we say that $a$ is a _parent_ of $b$, and $b$ is a _child_ of $a$.
+When the parents of event $b$ contain the ID of event $a$, we say $a$ is a _parent_ of $b$, $b$ is a _child_ of $a$, and the graph contains an edge from $a$ to $b$.
-The graph is transitively reduced (i.e., it contains no redundant edges).
+We construct events such that the graph is transitively reduced (i.e., it contains no redundant edges).
 When there is a directed path from $a$ to $b$ we say that $a$ _happened before_ $b$, and write $a -> b$ as per Lamport @Lamport1978.
 The $->$ relation is a strict partial order.
 We say that events $a$ and $b$ are _concurrent_, written $a parallel b$, if both events are in the graph, $a eq.not b$, but neither happened before the other: $a arrow.r.not b and b arrow.r.not a$.